zalzah00/dsai_1.2/assignment.md

 ### Question 1

-Construct an ER diagram for a social media company whose database includes information about users, their followers, and the posts that they make.
+Construct an ERD for a social media company whose database includes information about users, their followers, and the posts that they make.
 Users can follow multiple users and create multiple posts.

 Each entity has the following attributes: